GSM Foils Limited

 - Pricing Formula: Client Price = LME Aluminium Price + Fixed Conversion Charge.

-- The Moat: Speed of delivery, clean-room standards, and client-specific printing.
+- The Moat: Speed of delivery, clean-room standards, and working capital capacity.

 Financial Characteristics